Wing Commander George Keefer was flying leader

 still there.
 Hundreds of light flak guns joined the heavy barrage against

 us.
-My heart sack.
+My heart sank.
 Probably we all thought the same thing: the war could

 only last a few more days.
 The pilots of the 109's below had probably